How will Kreesh fare when she looks for love among the dreaded "People of Glass"?

 Stone Carving in broken Krolesh (thorga) language, near Urga campsites.

-Kreesh admired her green skinned, pig-nosed reflection in the pool.
-She wondered whether the short little man she met found her exotic or monstrous.
+Kreesh grinned down on her green skinned, pig-nosd reflection in the pool, and wondered whether the fey little man she met found her exotic or monstrous.
 After a moment, she corrected her brother.
 "I did too.
 Right on the nose.
 Then, he lowered his weapon, and looked in my eyes instead."

 Her brother, also pig faced, but barely larger than her man, grunted and drop-kicked his meal to the side.